 Aqua Fitness includes a cardio, stretching and strength component in the swimming pool.
 Since exercise in the water reduces the impact on joints, it is a gentle yet effective way to achieve fitness.
 Members may choose between shallow water Aquafit or deep water Aquafit, which requires some swimming ability, and Aquafit in Moderation.

-For a complete listing of current senior classes available, visit one of our five membership branches or download a current schedule.
+For a complete listing of current senior classes available, visit one of our membership branches or download a current schedule.
 Please note that class types and styles may vary from branch to branch.

 Available at all YMCA of Niagara Branches